metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 [PSStaticAnalyzer](https://github.com/PowerShell/PSScriptAnalyzer)
 is used to perform basic code quality analysis.

-The workspace includes static analysis settings file, so all you have to do is cd into project root directory and invoke analyzer as follows:
+VSCode workspace includes static analysis settings file, so all you have to do is cd into project root directory and invoke analyzer as follows:

 ```powershell